Cross-Process Spectre Exploitation

 Bring in IBPB

-The next thing to now is to test how well IBPB works.
+We want to check whether IBPB handles these predictions.
 There's a super easy way (thanks to bsdaemon ;)) to trigger IBPB in Linux 6.2+, we can just do

 prctl(PR_SET_SPECULATION_CTRL, PR_SPEC_INDIRECT_BRANCH, PR_SPEC_FORCE_DISABLE, 0, 0);